 Even through out the warmer summer months when my cold frame acts as more of a raised garden bed, and is filled with tomatoes, basil etc, I use the shade provided by the tomato vines to keep growing small amounts of lettuce greens, to provide me a year long supply.

-Come end of summer, when the fruit bearing plants are beginning to ripen the last of their crop, I start to sow root vegetables such as carrots and beets, which will mature just before winter.
-As you can see I overlap the planting so that there is always something growing in the frame.
+Come the end of summer, when the fruit bearing plants are beginning to ripen the last of their crop, I start to sow root vegetables such as carrots and beets, which will mature just before winter.
+As you can see I overlap the planting so that there is always something growing in the cold frame

 Tips For Cold Frame Gardening